All Episodes

 If you want me to explain it, you know, give me ones in the chat.

-Uh, but uh, but now they do.
+Uh, but uh, but now they do now, they do.

-Um, Mass Archive goes, great content, FNF.
+Um, Mass Archive goes, Great content, FNF.

-I recently got promoted to GS11 thinking about the feasibility of transferring for civil service to law enforcement.
+I recently got promoted to GS11, thinking about the feasibility of transferring for civil service to law enforcement.

 Do they have any student loan repayment options?